About

 Right then, pour 2 cups of water into the Idli Cooker and place the mini Idli plate in it.

-Heat the water to almost boiling point.
+Heat the water to an almost boiling point.
 While the water is heating, wash the Idli plates and lightly grease them with oil if you want to.

 Tip

-At this time, place the mini Idli stand in the Idli steamer.
+Place the mini Idli stand in the Idli steamer.
 Cover with the lid.

 Tip

-If you do not have an idli steamer then use a regular cooker without the whistle.
+If you do not have an idli steamer, then use a regular cooker without the whistle.

 Steam the mini idlis for exactly ten minutes.